jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 }
 ```

-Finally, you implement this handlers in an adjacent `class` to your Application class.
+Finally, you implement these handlers in an adjacent `class` to your Application class.

 Then, create another file containing another part of the `partial class` for implementing your event handlers.